Every year thousands of people apply for Contractor Licenses in the state of California.

 For an in-depth look at the General Contractor License, check out this article.

-Typically, owner-builders applying for the General Contractor license meet all the requirements except for the 4 years journey level experience.
+Typically, owner-builders applying for the General Contractor license meet all the requirements except for the 4 years of journey-level experience.

 - Material Order Invoices